tomas-fryza/avr-course/Labs/04-interrupts/README.md

 Observe the correct function of the application on the flashing LED or measure its signal using a logic analyzer or oscilloscope.
 Try different overflow times.

 Extend the existing application and control four LEDs in [Knight Rider style](https://www.youtube.com/watch?v=w-P-2LdS6zk).
-Do not use the delay library, but a single Timer/Counter.
+Do not use delay library, but a single Timer/Counter.

 FYI: Use static variables declared in functions that use them for even better isolation or use volatile for all variables used in both Interrupt routines and main code loop.
-For example in code [[3]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts)
+For example in code [[7]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts)

 ```C
 void IRQHandler(){